B1.7 Recognize that one third and two sixths of the same whole are equal, in fair-sharing contexts.

 To recognize the equality of two fractions is to recognize that both fractions represent the same quantity.

-It is sometimes difficult for students to grasp that a quantity can have several names and be represented by several numbers (for example, the number \(\frac{1}{3}\) represents the same quantity as the number \( \frac{2}{6}\); therefore, we can say that \(\frac{1}{3}\ = \frac{2}{6}\)).
+It is sometimes difficult for students to grasp that a quantity can have several names and be represented by several numbers (for example, \(\frac{1}{3}\) represents the same quantity as \( \frac{2}{6}\); therefore, we can say that \(\frac{1}{3}\ = \frac{2}{6}\)).

 Understanding equivalent fractions is part of the proportional reasoning that students will continue to develop over the next several grades.

-The equivalence relation must also be explored with respect to fractions of a set.
-In the image below, students can easily see that \(\frac{2}{6}\) candies are wrapped in red foil wrappers.
+Equivalence relation can also be explored with fractions of a set.
+In the image below, students can easily see that \(\frac{2}{6}\) of the candies are wrapped in red foil wrappers.
 However, they may have difficulty determining the equivalent fraction, \(\frac{1}{3}\).
-It is therefore important to present students with activities that allow them to manipulate the elements of the whole, so they can group them into sets of 2 and determine the equivalent fraction.
+It is therefore important to present students with activities that allow them to manipulate the elements of the whole, so they can group them into sets of 2 to determine the equivalent fraction.

 \(\frac{2}{6}\) sweets are wrapped in red wrappers.